Chicago Medical School

-As you travel through our website, I hope that you share the sense of excitement that our department has for our research and our enthusiasm for biomedical science.
+As you travel through our website, I hope that you share the sense of excitement that our discipline has for our research and our enthusiasm for biomedical science.
 Please join us as we continue our work at the cutting edge of biomedical research in the 21st century!

 Marc J. Glucksman

-The primary missions of the Department of Biochemistry & Molecular Biology are to teach both medical and graduate students and to increase knowledge through biomedical research.
+The primary missions of the discipline of Biochemistry & Molecular Biology are to teach both medical and graduate students and to increase knowledge through biomedical research.
 The underlying aims of these missions are to provide an outstanding and up-to-date education and to make substantial contributions to the understanding of health and disease with high-quality, modern research.
-A major goal of the Department is to be nationally recognized for the quality and impact of our biochemical research.
+A major goal of the discipline is to be nationally recognized for the quality and impact of our biochemical research.

 The research interests of the faculty are diverse and assure that students obtain a well-rounded exposure to both traditional and newer interdisciplinary approaches of scientific inquiry.
 Nearly all of the faculty direct their own independent research programs funded by research grants from the National Institutes of Health and other federal and private funding agencies.
 The strengths in protein structure and function, protein-RNA interaction, molecular biology, genetics, and enzymology prepare the student for challenging careers in biomedical academia or in biotechnology companies.

-The department maintains an active Seminar series that brings distinguished scientists to our campus to discuss their work.
+The discipline maintains an active Seminar series that brings distinguished scientists to our campus to discuss their work.
 Graduate students have the opportunity to meet with these scientists to gain an even broader exposure to current topics of research.
 In addition, several Journal Clubs (Biochemistry, Cell Biology and Anatomy, Gene Expression, Neurosciences, Membrane Journal Club, Molecular Cell Sciences) meet throughout the year to discuss recent developments in literature.